danielanthonycollins/in-home/README.md

 The original wireframes for the main pages of the store can be found below.
 During development, a few decisions were made to change the original structure.

-- Home Page: The welcome heading and text was moved into the main image underneath the navigation to give this area more substance and make it one of the first things the user can see upon entering the store.
+- **Home Page**: The welcome heading and text was moved into the main image underneath the navigation to give this area more substance and make it one of the first things the user can see upon entering the store.
-- Product Detail Page: Instead of using Bootstrap cards to display existing review, I opted to use the Bootstrap accordion instead as the cards would be quite big, and also I could incorporate the stores color theme into the accordion in a more aesthetic way than a card.
+- **Product Detail Page**: Instead of using Bootstrap cards to display existing review, I opted to use the Bootstrap accordion instead as the cards would be quite big, and also I could incorporate the stores color theme into the accordion in a more aesthetic way than a card.
 I felt the overall flow of the page was better as a result.
-- Contact Page: A few minor label changes for the input fields, plus the addition of the company contact details should the user wish to contact them by phone, email or visit directly.
+- **Contact Page**: A few minor label changes for the input fields, plus the addition of the company contact details should the user wish to contact them by phone, email or visit directly.
 These details are already in the footer, however as one of the essential pieces of information if a user needs help or advice, I felt it was a good idea to include it on the contact page as well.

 <br>